darjidhruv26/ResQplate/README.md

 # ResQplate (Food Waste Management System)

-Food waste is a major problem in the world, with at least one third of global food supplies being wasted or lost around the globe every year.
+Food waste is a major problem in the world, with at least one-third of global food supplies being wasted or lost around the globe every year.

 ## PPT